TouK/nussknacker/docs/scenarios_authoring/Intro.md

 Configuring Nussknacker nodes is about using SpEL to a large degree; knowledge of how to write valid SpEl expressions is an important part of using Nussknacker.

 SpEL [Spring Expression Language](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html) is a powerful expression language that supports querying and manipulating data objects.
 What exactly does the term _expression_ mean and why is SpEL an _expression language_?
 In programming language terminology, an _expression_ is a union of values and functions that are joined to create a new value.
 SpEL only allows you to write expressions; therefore it is considered an expression language.
-A couple examples:
+A couple of examples:

 | Expression           | Result                         | Type                 |
 | ------------         | --------                       | --------             |